blair/scala-migrations/README.txt

    migrations to Scala Migrations should specify the index name using the Name() case class as an option to add_index() or remove_index().

-2) Only Oracle and Derby databases are currently supported.